 Stockholm School of Economics Fellows

-Sebastian Röing is a Masters student at the Stockholm School of Economics, studying International Economics.
+Sebastian Röing holds a Master’s degree in International Economics from the Stockholm School of Economics.
 He graduated with honors from King’s College at the University of Cambridge.
 Mr. Röing’s diverse professional experiences have included work in the public, private, and non-profit sectors across Europe.
 He has previously worked as a trainee for the Delegation of Sweden to the OECD in Paris where he contributed to the Aid for Trade initiative and the OECD Better Life Index.
 Prior to his experience with the OECD, Mr. Röing worked as an intern at Giving What We Can, and Oxford based organization that aims to increase the efficacy of donor giving, and as an intern at SRM Economics, a London based economic consulting firm where he conducted financial and economic analyses.
 Mr. Röing is a native Swedish speaker, fluent in English and French, and has a basic knowledge of Mandarin and German.
 His Wallenberg Fellows Program internship was with the Peterson Institute of International Economics performing research and analysis as part of an interdisciplinary team, for two articles and a book on sovereign debt management and financial stability regulation.

 Georgetown University Fellows

-Chloe Krawczykis a Masters in Foreign Service candidate at Georgetown University’s School of Foreign Service, where she studies Global Business and Finance and is pursuing a certificate in International Business Diplomacy.
+Chloe Krawczykholds a Master’s degree from Georgetown University’s School of Foreign Service, where she studied Global Business and Finance while pursuing a certificate in International Business Diplomacy.
 Ms. Krawczyk also attended Georgetown as an undergraduate, when she studied Science, Technology & International Affairs with a concentration in Energy & Environment.
 In 2013, Ms. Krawczyk received a Department of State Critical Language Scholarship to study Mandarin and was honored as a Peter F. Krogh Scholar.
 As a Krogh Scholar, she produced original research analyzing China’s human rights transition based on the Spiral Model.
 Between 2014 and 2016, Ms. Krawczyk was an analyst at an economic consulting firm with global presence, Cornerstone Research, where her casework included international finance, securities, and energy market-based valuation projects.
 Ms. Krawczyk is a native English speaker, fluent in Mandarin, has a basic knowledge of Spanish, and is attempting to pick up Swedish.
 Her Wallenberg Fellows Program internship was at EQT Ventures, the venture capital arm of global private equity group EQT, where she analyzed fast-growing and innovative technology companies to find promising investment opportunities.